GERMANKBR/content-ops-starter/content/pages/careers.md

 ---
-title: Team & Roadmap
+title: Team
-slug: team-roadmap
+slug: team
 sections:
   - title:
-      text: The Future of Fruchtlabor
+      text: The Minds Behind Fruchtlabor
       color: text-dark
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Community-Driven Innovation
+    subtitle: Meet our crypto-native engineers, AI researchers, and blockchain pioneers
     text: >
-      Fruchtlabor ($FUL) is more than just a token—it's a movement built on German precision and AI-powered innovation.
-Our community-first approach means that every holder is part of the team shaping the future of $FUL.
-With 100% of tokens distributed to the community and no team allocations, we're creating a truly decentralized ecosystem where everyone has equal opportunity to participate and grow.
+      Fruchtlabor is built by a highly specialized team of developers and strategists committed to redefining the token economy through AI automation, on-chain governance, and Solana-native tooling.
+From smart contract security to decentralized liquidity models, our team brings decades of collective experience from leading Web3 and fintech projects.
     actions:
-      - label: View Roadmap
+      - label: Join the movement
-        url: #roadmap
+        url: /
         icon: arrowRight
         iconPosition: right
         style: primary